prezrenz/headache-programming-language/notes.md

 ## Features
 - Everything is a symbol.
 Nearly everything has a return value.
 - Symbols contain different datas and are declared differently each.
-    - ([] SYMBOL) declares a symbol with the type array.
-The whole array has an initial value of 0.
+    - ([] <SYMBOL NAME> <SYMBOL LEFT> <SYMBOL RIGHT>) declares a PAIR with the name SYMBOL NAME and points to a declared symbol in the environment with name SYMBOL LEFT and name SYMBOL RIGHT.
     - (^^ SYMBOL (<params>) <body>) declares a symbol with the type function, with a list of params followed by a list of commands.
     - (!!
 SYMBOL) declares a symbol with the type number.
 Its initial value is 0.
     - Evaluating these commands will return a number at the end, either 0 on success or 1 on fail.